gburgett/blog/content/post/docker-cloud-is-neat.md

 Now I need to set up my haproxy load balancer in front of it.
 I decided this time I'll dockerize my load balancer instead of having it run straight on the EC2 instance.
 I messed around with it for a long time before I found this image, which does everything I want: https://hub.docker.com/r/dockercloud/haproxy/

 Setting that up was a breeze.
 I created a service to run it, and set it to listen on ports 80 and 443 (the HTTP and HTTPS ports).
 It contacts the docker cloud API and discoveres the locations of all my other services automatically, and imports their info into its configuration.
 I just needed to declare a couple environment variables in my other services, like hostname and SSL keys, and it imports them to route virtual hosts and terminate SSL connections automagically.
 Sweet!

+Only a couple things tripped me up at this point.
+One was the routing based on the `VIRTUAL_HOST` environment variable.
+If you want it to route https traffic, you need an "https://" virtual host in there.
+Another thing was that, while this haproxy service has a DNS hostname, I can't just make a CNAME to it from www.gordonburgett.net, since the DNS hostname changes whenever the container is reloaded.
+So I stuck to my old way of assigning an Elastic IP to the node and using that in my DNS records.

 ## Running the Reclaimed site